aws/amazon-chime-sdk-js/README.md

 > Note: In Chime SDK terms, a video tile is an object containing an attendee ID, a video stream, etc. To view a video in your application, you must bind a tile to a `<video>` element.
 > - Make sure you bind a tile to the same video element until the tile is removed.
+> - A local video tile can be identified using `localTile` property.
-> - A tile is created with a new tile ID when the same attendee restarts the video.
+> - A tile is created with a new tile ID when the same remote attendee restarts the video.

 **Use case 13.** Start sharing your video.
 The local video element is flipped horizontally (mirrored mode).